 By contrast, cheaper areas are the regions of Brittany, Centre, Auvergne, Limousin and Champagne-Ardenne, as well as parts of some other regions.

-The percentage number of international buyers in 2014 was 7.2% of total sales, up from around 6% in 2013, although substantially below the record figure of over 14% in 2004.
+SAFER state that the percentage number of non-resident international buyers in 2015 was 7.3% of total rural house sales, much the same as in 2014, although substantially below the record figure of over 14% in 2004.

-As can be seen from the graphic, international buyers are also continuing to buy in those places where they have done so in the past, with most sales in the Central West of the country, notably in Aquitaine, Poitou-Charentes, Limousin, and also parts of Midi-Pyrenees, Burgundy and Languedoc-Roussillon.
-'Dordogneshire' continues to be a popular area to buy with British buyers.
+As can be seen, international buyers are continuing to buy in those places where they have done so in the past, with most sales in the Central West of the country, notably in Aquitaine, Poitou-Charentes, Limousin, and also parts of Midi-Pyrenees, Burgundy and Languedoc-Roussillon.

 All images courtesy of Terres d’Europe-Scafr d’après Safer.